-As part of the pre-operation process you will have a pre-admission appointment and a COVID swab 72 hours prior to your appointment for surgery.
+- As part of the pre-operation process you will have a pre-admission appointment.
+Due to COVID you will need to have a COVID swab 72 hours prior to your appointment for surgery.
 From getting home having been swabbed you need to stay at home till you came back in for your surgery.
 If you’ve been given a body wash to use before surgery this is not for COVID but to reduce the risk of a wound infection.
 Please still use it as instructed.

 This is the essence of the extra steps you’ll need to follow.
 Follow them and everyone will have done what they can to make this as safe as possible.
 These hospitals are safe to receive care in.

 This advice was intended to be both informative and reassuring.
 Remember if things changed recently the detail of the instruction may alter and if what you are told by the hospital differs please follow their advice.
 If you have any questions on this process please ask the hospital you are coming to for clarity.
 The process described here is generic rather than specific for this reason.